Laptop External Monitor Battery Drain Calculator

 The basic principle is that a battery stores a fixed amount of energy measured in watt-hours (Wh).
 When the laptop and attached screens draw power, that energy is depleted.
 Runtime in hours equals capacity divided by power draw.
 By modelling additional monitors as extra watts, we can estimate their impact on runtime and even compute the electricity cost of charging back the consumed energy.
 The calculation is entirely client-side; no data leaves your browser.

-where is runtime in hours, is battery capacity in watt-hours, and is total power draw in watts.
-If multiple monitors are attached, equals the base laptop draw plus monitor draw multiplied by the number of monitors.
-Energy cost is where is the electricity rate in dollars per kilowatt-hour.
+where t is runtime in hours, C is battery capacity in watt-hours, and P is total power draw in watts.
+If several monitors are attached, P equals the base laptop draw plus monitor draw multiplied by the number of monitors.
+Recharging the energy you spent costs cost=Pt1000r, where r is your electricity rate in dollars per kilowatt-hour.
+Because Pt always equals the battery capacity over a full cycle, that recharge cost depends on the battery size, not the number of monitors.

 Unlike many battery life estimators that rely on opaque manufacturer specs, this calculator encourages you to measure actual power draw using tools like a wattmeter for more accurate predictions.
 It also links to related utilities such as the Laptop Battery Life Estimator for general runtime planning and the Dual Monitor Productivity ROI Calculator for evaluating the business case of extra displays.